 Best Savings Account for Kids: Citizens Bank CollegeSaver

-There are some challenging conditions to receiving the $1,000 bonus.
-You must deposit at least $25 or $50 each month, and the balance must also grow by $25 or $50 each month, meaning that missing a deposit or withdrawing too much results in forfeiting the bonus.
-Given these rules, and given the fact that the account's 0.05% rate is mediocre at best, the optimal approach is to deposit the minimum $25 or $50 required to earn the bonus while avoiding withdrawals entirely.
+You must meet some challenging conditions to receive the $1,000 bonus.
+You'll need to deposit at least $25 or $50 every month until your child turns 18, and the balance must also grow by $25 or $50 each month—which means you can't simply take the money back out after a deposit.
+Missing a monthly deposit or withdrawing too much results in forfeiting the bonus.
+Given these rules, and given the fact that the account's 0.05% rate is below average, the best approach is to deposit the minimum required to earn the bonus while avoiding withdrawals entirely.

 Best Savings Account with a Bonus: Chase Savings